Killing spinors and hypersurfaces: Introduction

 A natural problem to consider is whether this is a characterization, i.e. whether any pseudo-Riemannian manifold $(M,g)$ with a generalized (imaginary) Killing spinor $\psi$ can be embedded isometrically as a hypersurface inside a manifold $(Z,h)$ with a parallel spinor extending $\psi$, with the symmetric tensor $A$ corresponding to the Weingarten operator.
 We will then refer to $(Z,h)$ as an extension of $(M,g)$.

 Little is known for the case of general signature; the main result was proved in \cite{Bar2005}, where the extension is shown to exist in the case that $\nabla A$ is totally symmetric.

 For Riemannian extensions of Riemannian metrics, the classification of the holonomy groups of a manifold with a parallel spinor in \cite{Wang1989ParallelForms} allows one to recast the problem in terms of $G$-structures and differential forms.
 Extending the metric amounts to solving appropriate evolution equations in the sense of \cite{Hitchin2001StableMetrics} (see also \cite{ContiSalamon, Conti2010Calabi-YauReduction}); for some instances of $G$, the existence of a solution can then be proved using the integrability of an exterior differential system associated to the $G$-structure (see \cite{ContiSalamon,Bryant2010NonEmbeddingHolonomy}).
 A general proof of the existence of the embedding for real analytic data, using spinors rather than differential forms, was given in \cite{Ammann2013TheCP}.
-We point out that examples of non-real-analytic Riemannian manifolds with a generalized Killing spinor which cannot be extended have been constructed in \cite{Bryant2010NonEmbeddingHolonomy}, indicating that the real analytic condition cannot be eschewed in this context.
+We point out that there are examples of non-real-analytic Riemannian manifolds with a generalized Killing spinor which cannot be extended (see \cite{Bryant2010NonEmbeddingHolonomy} and \cite[Theorem~4.27]{Ammann2013TheCP}), indicating that the real analytic condition cannot be eschewed in this context.

 For Lorentzian extensions of Riemannian metrics, a proof of existence was given in \cite{Baumleistnerlischewski} for real analytic data, and \cite{Lischewski2015TheSystem} for smooth data, under the condition